Periods while breastfeeding

 Breastfeeding is the most natural way to feed your baby, providing all the nutrition your baby needs during the first six months of life and a loving bond with your baby.

 One of the most important choices you need to make as a new mum is how you will feed your baby.
 Find out about the different options.

 Why 4 in 10 mothers stop breastfeeding by 6 months

 Most new parents know 'breast is best', but while more than 9 out of 10 babies are breastfed at birth, few mums are breastfeeding exclusively 5 months later.

-Mastitis occurs when breast tissue gets inflamed, usually due to a blocked milk duct from breastfeeding.
-It can lead to infection.
+Mastitis occurs when breast tissue gets inflamed, usually due to a blocked milk duct caused by breastfeeding.
+Mastitis can lead to infection.

 All babies will gain weight differently, but there are some guidelines for healthy weight gain.

 Mini pill (progestogen-only pill)